 How to Pack A Lot in a Small Suitcase: Packing Tips

 Remember that while you can save space when packing your bag, you cannot control weight (unless you eliminate items).
-Airlines have suitcase weight restrictions, and you must make sure you pack within those weight limit guidelines.
+Airlines have baggage weight restrictions, and you must make sure you pack within those weight limits.

-In addition, you’ll need to actually carry your bag, and if it’s a carry-on bag, you’ll need to lift it above your head and into the overhead compartment.
-So, be aware of the weight of your bag, regardless of which packing method you choose.
+In addition, you'll need to actually carry your bag, and if it's a carry-on bag, you'll need to lift it above your head and into the overhead compartment.
+Be aware of the weight of your bag, regardless of the packing method you choose.

 Most people choose to use the folding method.
 When you use this method, you simply fold your clothes and place them in the suitcase.
-This is my least favorite method, however, because I can typically save more space by using a different option.
+However, folding clothes is not my preferred way to pack.
+There are other methods, listed below, that can help you save more space.

 Use Packing Cubes